WLAN-Pi/wlanpi-chat-bot/docs/USERGUIDE.md

 sudo quickstart-chat-bot
 ```

-Follow the on-screen instructions t configire your app key and restart chat-bot.
+Follow the on-screen instructions to configure your app key and restart chat-bot.

 2. SSH to the WLAN pi and edit the file `/etc/wlanpi-chat-bot/config.json`.
 Enter your API key in to the the `"bot_token"` field: